 10/14/20 - UPDATE 2: The permitting office is still closed.
 At this time, they are speculating that they will reopen around January 1st 2021.
 This is, of course, just speculation.
 We will continue to be in contact with our Navajo friends for updates.
 We would really like to open registration a minimum of 90 days prior to the event.
 If this is still not an option around the 1st of January, there is a good chance we’d look into doing the event at a later date in either April or early May.
 All options are on the table at this point so please continue to monitor this blog and our social channels for updates.
 We will be sure to make a big announcement as soon as we receive the green light to proceed with our event.

 UPDATE 1: We were able to hold the 2020 Antelope Canyon Ultras right before everything went crazy with Covid-19.
 We felt extremely fortunate at the time that we were able to hold the event.

 Antelope Canyon Ultras showcases some amazing views of the American Southwest.
 The course runs through Sacred Slot Canyons of the Navajo Nation, Runs along the Rim of Horseshoe Bend, also taking place on the Navajo Nation.
 With all race distances finishing the day running along Page Rim trail overlooking the Lake Powell National Recreation area.

-The Navajo Nation About the size of West Virginia and situated on 27,000 square miles of land spread across Arizona, Utah and New Mexico, Navajo Nation is home to approximately 175,000 people.
+The Navajo Nation is about the size of West Virginia and is situated on 27,000 square miles of land spread across Arizona, Utah and New Mexico.
+The Navajo Nation is home to approximately 175,000 people.

 It's also home to a coronavirus infection rate of more than 3.4% and more than 6,000 confirmed cases of COVID-19, according to the Navajo Nation Department of Health.